 Atomize antimicrobial essential oils into the air

-Essential oils are concentrated anti-microbials that can remove viruses, bacteria, and microbes out of the air.
+Essential oils are concentrated anti-microbial that can remove viruses, bacteria, and microbes from the air.

 Burn beeswax candles

-Beeswax candles can be beneficial to remove microbe out of the air by releasing negative ions.
+Beeswax candles can be beneficial to remove microbes from the air by releasing negative ions.
 There is some controversy about beeswax candles and negative ions.
 For those who are sensitive to negative ions, burning beeswax candles is worth a try.

 Wash your hands when you get home from the grocery store and keep antimicrobial hand sanitizer in the car.
 It really is beneficial to prevent illness.